shahidlatif2021/xcodeservertest/README.md

 ### Main Test Scenario:

-1- Checkout code from https://github.com/shahidlatif2021/Splito and start implement following scenarios.
+1- Checkout code from https://github.com/shahidlatif2021/Splito and start implement following scenarios. create a test plan in iOS testing framework and add bill tip value.
+This value will be configurable. from test plan.
+You need to use this value from test plan and select this value while enetring the bill

 2- Verify following scenarios when application first time install.
 - Verify that user cannot enter bill more than 10000.